 Every vaporizer needs a way to transfer the vapor from the heating chamber to the user.
 Like heat sources, there is a wide variety.
-One way to classify delivery systems is whether they are assisted or unassisted.
+One way to classify transfer systems is whether they are forced air or direct draw.
 Note that some designs can be used with both methods.

-In this type of delivery system, a fan or pump forces hot air through the material to be vaporized and into a bag (sometimes called a balloon).
-Assisted designs are therefore convection designs.
+In this type of transfer system, a fan or pump forces hot air through the aromatic blends to be vaporized and into a bag (sometimes called a balloon).
+Forced air designs are therefore convection designs.

 The bag is made from the same plastic film used to make oven roasting bags.
-It is food grade, meaning it is safe to use and can tolerate high temperatures.
 Some designs include a valve at the opening to prevent vapor loss.

 One advantage of this system is that bags are simple to fill and use.
 Another advantage is transportability.
 Once detached from the vaporizer, you can move bags easily to another location.
-Although it might seem that bags could be used to store vapor for later use, this is limited because vapor condenses as it cools, and also loses potency over time.
+Although it might seem that bags could be used to store vapor for later use, this is limited because vapor condenses as it cools, and dissipates within 10-15 minutes.

 Disadvantages include a low vapor-to-air ratio unless you use a low flow rate and fill the bag slowly, deterioration in taste after multiple uses, and difficulty in cleaning the bags.
 These last two are related, since the taste degradation is due to condensed vapor inside the bag which has gone stale, leaving a disagreeable taste.
 It is usually easier to replace the bag rather than clean it.

 These are basically a box built around a heater, often with a digital display for temperature control.
-The delivery system is a wand and whip combination.
-Box vaporizers have a reputation for delivering thick cloudy vapor but are probably are the fastest to consume your material.
+The transfer system is a wand and whip combination.
+Direct draw vaporizers have a reputation for delivering thick cloudy vapor.

-Box vaporizers are the most common format, partly because they are easy to build and simple to use.
-Unfortunately, this also means that there are a large number of cheap but poorly made and potentially unsafe vaporizers for sale on sites like eBay and Amazon.
+Box vaporizers are the most common direct draw vaporizer, partly because they are easy to build and simple to use.
+Unfortunately, this also means that there are a large number of cheap, but poorly made and potentially unsafe vaporizers for sale on sites like eBay and Amazon.
 While these devices look like their more expensive reliable and safe brothers, they are traps for the unwary.
 Many of them never work properly, and many more fail soon after they are bought.
 They almost never come with a warranty, and if they do it is usually impossible to get service.